-With this documents in place, you are ready to budget and plan your business finances.
+With these documents in place, you are ready to budget and plan your business finances.

 With a budget, you’ll be able to see the dark areas of your business as a budget serves as a light.
 A budget helps you to navigate yourself away from obstacles that are meant to come your way.
 There’s a lot a budget can do for your business;

-- A financial budget will help you forecast how your cash flow will look like.
+- A financial budget will help you forecast what your cash flow will look like.

-- With a budget in place, you won’t run out of money, let alone having issues paying creditors or your staff.
+- With a budget in place, you won’t run out of money, let alone have issues paying creditors or your staff.